About

 Acknowledgements

 The [F]law has benefitted tremendously from the generosity of a collection of journalists, writers, and lawyers who have shared their experience and wisdom with the Lab.
-They include Emily Baumgaertner, Vanessa A. Bee, Shannon Brownlee, Briahna Joy Gray, Rhiannon Hamam, Brian Kaiser, Jodi Kantor, Alec Karakatsanis, Jeanne Lenzer, Michael Liroff, Bethany McLean, Ralph Nader, Oren Nimni, Josie Duffy Rice, Sam Rosen, Peter Shamshiri, Mark Joseph Stern, Patricia Wen, and Jay Willis.
-Special thanks, too, to our Executive Technical Editor, Reya Singh and our Executive Managing Editor, Jess Graham.
+They include Emily Baumgaertner, Vanessa A. Bee, Shannon Brownlee, Briahna Joy Gray, Ryan Grim, Rhiannon Hamam, Brian Kaiser, Jodi Kantor, Alec Karakatsanis, Jeanne Lenzer, Michael Liroff, Bethany McLean, Ralph Nader, Oren Nimni, Josie Duffy Rice, Peter Shamshiri, Mark Joseph Stern, Patricia Wen, Jay Willis, and especially Sam Rosen.
+Special thanks, too, to our Executive Technical Editor, Reya Singh.

 Authors and Audience